The Future of Sexuality

 1962 The PILL

-1966 U.S. Supreme Court declares unconstitutional all state laws limiting the right of married women to purchase contraceptives
+1966 U.S. Supreme Court declares unconstitutional all state laws

-1972 State laws limiting contraceptive sales to single women declared unconstitutional
+1972 State laws limiting contraceptive sales to single women

 1985 Long-term contraceptive implants.